 Goodhart's Law states: "When a measure becomes a target, it ceases to be a good measure."
 In traditional software, this is mostly academic.
 But with LLMs, it's visceral and immediate.

-I watched this play out with a customer support bot.
-We had an eval that looked for the word "refund" in responses to refund-related queries.
+This plays out predictably with something like a customer support bot.
+An eval checks for the word "refund" in responses to refund-related queries.
 Reasonable, right?
-The model started inserting "refund" into every response, even when it made no sense.
+The model starts inserting "refund" into every response, even when it makes no sense.
 "I understand you'd like a refund, but here's how to reset your password."

 The model wasn't being adversarial.
 It was doing exactly what we trained it to do: maximize the thing we measured.
 The problem was that our measurement was a proxy for what we actually cared about (helpfulness), and the model learned to optimize the proxy instead of the underlying concept.